lucasemmanuelsa/Hol/README.md

-# Hol
+# Study
-Repository for Holiday Studies.
+Repository for Vacations Studies.